3D Printing Part Orientation: How it Affects Strength, Accuracy, and Surface Finish

 - Print in an orientation so that layers intersect the axis where compression forces are highest

 In the theoretical case of the pencil, a horizontal build orientation will likely work to account for the tension and bending forces the pencil will encounter when in use.
-Note that these guidelines always apply to Fused Deposition Modeling, (FDM) parts.
+Note that these guidelines always apply to Fused Deposition Modelling, (FDM) parts.
 SLA parts exhibit much less anisotropy than FDM parts because layers are chemically bonded, and the resolution achieved with SLA is much higher than with FDM.
-However, thermoset materials may require some additional thought around part orientation to maximize the strength of critical part features.
+However, thermoset materials may require some additional thought around part orientation to maximise the strength of critical part features.

 Orienting to Avoid Differential Shrink

 In general, the more unequal distribution of material there is in a part, the more prone it is to fall victim to a phenomenon known as differential shrink.
 Certain part geometries and sizes are inherently more likely to shrink because they don’t include adequate support from the preceding layers of material.
 To illustrate this, think of a capital letter “H.” When the crossbar section appears layer-by-layer in the middle, it tends to pull the supporting legs inward, causing the part to bow near the bottom.
 To prevent differential shrink, there are a couple of options.
 Often, we build SLA parts on an angle to reduce the surface area, and thus the overall stress encountered for each layer.
 This also helps increase part dimensionality and tolerancing accuracy.
 In addition, we build parts lying down so that each layer formed is the same surface area as the layer beneath it, and there are no large cross-sectional swings.
 When dimension critical or high-resolution part features are required, we advise that parts are oriented to position those features on the up facing surface of the part.
 Keep in mind that building parts on an angle can result in parts with non-ideal surface finish if cosmetics are key.

 Orienting to Achieve Desired Surface Finish